titon/framework/docs/en/packages/controller/controllers.md

 ## Dispatching Actions ##

-Once an action has been determined, either through a router, or through some other means, it must be dispatched from the controller.
+Once an action has been determined, either through a router, or through some other means, it must be dispatched from a controller.
-The method can be dispatched using the `dispatchTo()` method.
-An optional list of arguments can be passed as the 2nd argument.
+The method can be dispatched to using the `dispatchTo()` method.
+The action name can either be in camel case or dashed format, and an optional list of arguments can be passed as the 2nd argument.

 ```hack
 $controller->dispatchTo('action-name');
 $controller->dispatchTo('action-name', Vector {'foo', 'bar'});
 ```

 The previous example will dispatch and execute the `actionName()` method on the controller.
-The action name can either be in camel case or dashed format.

 ```hack
 class ExampleController extends Titon\Controller\AbstractController {